leonoverweel/ti-2716-c-notes/recommender-systems.md

 ### Challenges

-Some of the challenges in creating a recommender system using a user-item matrix include:
+Some of the challenges in creating a recommender system include:

 * **Sparsity:** The user-item matrix can be highly sparse, which the system has to take into account.
 * **Interpreting the lack of a rating**: Did this user not rate this item because she didn't like it?
 Does this user only angrily assign low ratings to items he does not like?